-I enjoy monitoring my lawn's water needs and I remember my own learning curve as I slowly began to understand the gray areas.
-Literally, parts of my Zoysia lawn turn gray when it's going dry!
+I enjoy monitoring my lawn's water needs and remember my learning curve as I slowly began to understand the gray areas.
+Literally, parts of my Zoysia lawn turn gray when they are drying out!

-Join me as we unpack this and other nuances of how and when to efficiently water lawns.
+Join me as we unpack this and other nuances of how and when to water lawns.

-There are several advantages to irrigating in the morning, however some confusion surrounds when exactly is the morning.
+There are several advantages to irrigating in the morning; however, some confusion surrounds when exactly the morning is.

-In context of watering lawns and gardens, the morning is just before sunrise - in the summer that's around 5:30 AM.
-Yes, 1:00 AM is technically the morning but then water sits on leaves in the dark for several hours before evaporation.
-The goal of watering in the morning is to avoid water sitting on leaves for very long and watering at 1 AM negates that.
+In the context of watering lawns and gardens, the morning is just before sunrise - in the summer, that's around 5:30 AM.
+Yes, 1:00 AM is technically the morning, but water sits on leaves in the dark for several hours before evaporation.
+The goal of watering in the morning is to avoid water sitting on leaves for very long, and watering at 1 AM negates that.

-Complete watering around 10:00 AM, to coincide with when dew naturally evaporates.
+Also, think about your irrigation finishing times, rather than just the start time, and complete irrigation by 10 AM, to coincide with when dew naturally evaporates.
+If you are going to cheat this time slot, go earlier before sunrise rather than later than 10:00 AM.
 If you cannot complete all zones in one day, separate some into another day.

 Why the fuss about water on leaves?
 Isn't this natural?

-The fuss is because water loitering on grass blades increases fungal activity, such as the "patch" diseases, the dreaded large patch and brown patch.
-Yes, evening rainfall is natural and unavoidable if climates prone to afternoon storms, but as gardeners and lawn whisperers, it's in our power to avoid irrigating at that time and thereby augmenting any issues.
+Water lingering on grass blades increases fungal activity, such as the "patch" diseases, the dreaded large and brown patches.
+Yes, evening rainfall is natural and unavoidable in climates prone to afternoon storms.
+Still, as gardeners and lawn whisperers, it's in our power to avoid irrigating at that time, augmenting any issues.

 Watering in the morning reduces water loss from displacement by wind and rapid evaporation from direct sunlight.

 Irrigating in the morning conserves this precious natural resource and saves you money, but you've probably noticed it is a bit of a dance around timing.
-You want to water at a time when the water will not remain on the leaves too long, while giving the water enough time to percolate into the root zone before evaporating.
-Thus, summertime watering just before sunrise around 5:30 AM with completion around 10:00 AM is the sweet spot!
+You want to water at a time when the water will not remain on the leaves too long while giving it enough time to percolate into the root zone before evaporating.
+Thus, summertime watering just before sunrise, around 5:30 AM, with completion around 10:00 AM, is the sweet spot!

-Please be a good citizen and follow your city ordinances about watering schedules.
-They usually specify watering only in the mornings and on certain days, depending on your address.
-Typically the schedules are listed on municipality water websites.
+Please be a good citizen and follow your city ordinances regarding watering schedules.
+Depending on your address, they usually specify watering only in the mornings and certain days.
+The schedules are typically listed on municipality water websites.

 As a general rule, keeping your lawn healthy requires 1 inch of water weekly, including rainfall.